NCAS-CMS/cms-website/_archer2/porting/detailed.md

 ---
 ## General

 The multiplicity and diversity of Rose/Cylc suites prevents us from providing a simple comprehensive guide to suite modifications necessary for running on ARCHER2.
-However, the standard suites that CMS have already ported should give hints on to how to upgrade your suite.
+However, the [standard suites](https://TODO) that CMS have already ported should give hints on to how to upgrade your suite.
 The suite changes required stem from the following differences between ARCHER and ARCHER2:

- * scheduler: ARCHER uses PBS, ARCHER2 uses SLURM
+ * **scheduler:** ARCHER uses PBS, ARCHER2 uses SLURM
- * architecture: ARCHER has 24 cores per node, ARCHER2 has 128 cores per node
+ * **architecture:** ARCHER has 24 cores per node, ARCHER2 has 128 cores per node

-Changes to account for SLURM will typically be in the `[[directives]]` section of tasks in the `suite.rc` file or in an appropriate `site/archer2.rc` file (you my need to create one of these.)
+Changes to account for SLURM will typically be in the `[[directives]]` section of tasks in the `suite.rc` file or in an appropriate `site/archer2.rc` file (you my need to create one of these).
 The example below serves to illustrate common SLURM features.

-**Note:** the SLURM directives `--partition`, `--qos`, and `--reservation` combine to provide a more flexible replacement for the PBS directive `--queue`.
-Additional partitions will become available with the full ARCHER2 system.
+**Note:** the SLURM directives `--partition` and `--qos` combine to provide a more flexible replacement for the PBS directive `--queue`.
 {% raw %}
 ~~~
   [[HPC]]
         pre-script = """
                      ulimit -s unlimited
-                     TOMP_NUM_THREADS=${OMP_NUM_THREADS:-}
-                     module restore $UMDIR/modulefiles/um/2020.12.14  <====== to load the environment
+                     module load um  <====== to load the environment
                      module list 2>&1
-                     export OMP_NUM_THREADS=$TOMP_NUM_THREADS
                      """

         [[[directives]]]
             --export=none
             --chdir=/work/n02/n02/<your ARCHER2 user name>   <===== you must set this
             --partition=standard
             --qos={{ARCHER2_QUEUE}}
-{% if ARCHER2_QUEUE == 'short' %}
-            --reservation=shortqos
-{% endif %}
             --account={{ARCHER2_GROUP}}
         [[[environment]]]
             PLATFORM = cce